zhouy7x/benchmarking/tools/postResults/README.md

 * $STREAMID   - the stream to which the result is associated
 * $BENCHID    - the id for the benchmark
+* $CSET       - the commit id for the node
 * $RESULT     - the value to be stored for the benchmark result